 - Increasing incremental production from underground and open pit sources

 - Resource and reserve additions through property wide exploration

 With the proceeds raised from the completion of the initial public offering, and the cash generated from the Plutonic Gold Mine, the Company has the liquidity available to execute on its near-term growth and exploration strategy.

 Refer to the "Non-IFRS Performance Measures" disclosure included in the Company's MD&A for a description and calculation of these measures.

 Restated for adjustments to purchase price allocation of the Plutonic Gold Operations acquisition.
 Refer to note 18 of the Company's consolidated financial statements for the period ended December 31, 2017.

 Scientific and technical information in this news release has been reviewed and approved by Pascal Blampain, who is a member of the AusIMM and the Australian Institute of Geoscientists (AIG) and a "qualified person" within the meaning of NI 43-101.
 Mr. Blampain is an employee of the Company and serves as Chief Geologist.

 About Superior Gold

-Superior Gold is a Canadian based gold producer that owns 100% of the Plutonic Gold operations located in Western Australia.
-The Plutonic Gold operations include the Plutonic underground gold mine and central mill, the Hermes open pit projects and an interest in the Bryah Basin joint venture.
-Superior Gold is focused on expanding production at the Plutonic Gold operations and building an intermediate gold producer with superior returns for shareholders.
+Superior Gold is a Canadian based gold producer that owns 100% of the Plutonic Gold Operations located in Western Australia.
+The Plutonic Gold Operations include the Plutonic Gold Mine, which is a producing underground operation with a central mill, the Hermes open pit development project and an interest in the Bryah Basin joint venture.
+Superior Gold is focused on expanding production at the Plutonic Gold Operations and building an intermediate gold producer with superior returns for shareholders.

 Forward Looking Information